SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 Notice, you went through a process of reading, understanding, reflecting, reasoning, refining and rephrasing your thoughts (e.g. the solution), then repeating those steps and reaching a higher level of understanding with each iteration.
 Is this process unique to writing code?

-When you write any text -- even with non-fiction -- a great start is to "just write freely", let your thoughts flow, unfiltered, no resistance, undisturbed like a mountain creek.
+When you write any text -- even with non-fiction -- a great start is to "just write freely" (aka prewriting or outlining), let your thoughts flow, unfiltered, no resistance, undisturbed like a mountain creek.
 You braindump all your wisdom or understanding in a written format.
 Along the way you might even learn something, make an intereseting observation or have the occasional AHA moment.
 Like most people, if you read out loud what you have just written, you'll notice some spelling and grammer mistakes, a lack of structure, maybe you're repeating the same ideas in different words.
 It is in dear need of refinement.

 One way you can go about it, is by asking yourself "What do I want to say?", then read your text once again and ask "Have I said what I wanted to say?" then you go about improving your text based on these reflections.
 Do you spot the similarities with writing code?